Nirmal314/food-delivery-system/README.md

 ## Middleware

 The middleware.ts file handles authentication middleware for the application.
 It checks if a user is logged in, redirects unauthenticated users to the login page for protected routes, and allows access to public routes without authentication.
-The **apiAuthPrefix**, **authRoutes**, **publicRoutes**, and **DEFAULT_LOGIN_REDIRECT** constants are imported from the `routes.ts`
+The **apiAuthPrefix**, **authRoutes**, **publicRoutes**, and **USER_REDIRECT_ROUTE** constants are imported from the `routes.ts`